swetamishra123/Student-Management-System/README.md

 3. View Result
 4. Apply for Leave
 5. Send Feedback to HOD

-## Support Developer

-1. Add a Star 🌟  to this 👆 Repository

 ## How to Install and Run this project?